The Online Closure Principle: Online closed testing with -adjustments

 Figure \ref{fig:online-graph} shows the illustration of the Online-Graph.
 Compared to Figure \ref{fig:offline-graph}, the arrows only point to future hypotheses.
 As already mentioned, this means that only future significance levels are updated after a rejection.
 In addition, the weights $(g_{j,i})_{i=j+1}^{\infty}$, $j\in \mathbb{N}$, remain the same over the entire testing process and do not have to be updated.
 The points at the end indicate that there is an infinite number of future hypotheses.

-\begin{remark} Note that not all graphs with an infinite number of hypotheses are special cases of this Online-Graph.
+\begin{remark}\hphantom{1} \begin{enumerate} \item Note that not all graphs with an infinite number of hypotheses are special cases of this Online-Graph.
 One could also think of graphical procedures that allocate significance levels to previous hypotheses.
 For example, suppose that after each rejection the significance level of the rejected hypothesis is distributed to the first hypothesis.
 This could be the case, for instance, if the hypothesis $H_1$ is of main interest and the rejection of one of the future hypotheses should increase the probability of rejecting $H_1$.
 Obviously, this does not define an online procedure.
-Nevertheless, it can be written as a closed procedure resulting from the following Alpha-Spending based intersection test: $\phi_I=1$, if $P_1\leq \alpha\left(\gamma_1 + \sum_{i\notin I} \gamma_i \right) \mathbbm{1}_{1\in I}$ or $P_i\leq \alpha \gamma_i$ for at least one $i\in I$.
-This again clarifies that the predictability of $(\phi_I)_{I\subseteq \mathbb{N}}$ (Definition \ref{def: predictable family}) is needed in order to obtain online closed procedures. \end{remark}
+Nevertheless, it can be written as a closed procedure resulting from the following Alpha-Spending based online intersection test: $\phi_I=1$, if $p_1\leq \alpha\left(\gamma_1 + \sum_{i\notin I} \gamma_i \right) \mathbbm{1}\{1\in I\}$ or $p_i\leq \alpha \gamma_i$ for at least one $i\in I$.
+This again clarifies that the predictability of $(\phi_I)_{I\subseteq \mathbb{N}}$ (Definition \ref{def: predictable family}) is needed in order to obtain online closed procedures. \item There is a strong connection between the Online-Graph and closed Alpha-Spending (Definition \ref{def:closed-alpha-spending}).
+If we would choose $\tilde{g}_{j,i}=(\gamma_{t(j)+i-j-1}-\gamma_{t(i)+i-j})/\gamma_{t(j)}$ as weights for the Online-Graph, where $t(j)=1+\sum_{k=1}^{j-1}(1-d_k)$, both procedures would be the same.
+However, in general the weights are not allowed to depend on the previous rejections and thus we would not consider closed Alpha-Spending as a special case of the Online-Graph.
+Nevertheless, in some cases both procedures collapse.
+For example, if $\gamma_i=q^i(1-q)/q$ for some $q\in (0,1)$, we have $\tilde{g}_{j,i}=q^{i-j} (1-q)/q =\gamma_{i-j}$, which is independent of the data. \end{enumerate} \end{remark}